 Website and as an extension WordPress Security is a never ending journey.
-Below are my slides from a recent WordPress Rhode Island Meetup. https://slides.com/aaronware/a-common-sense-approach-to-website-security/ You can also read more from one of our older posts here.
+Here are my slides from a recent WordPress Rhode Island Meetup.

 October is Cyber Security Awareness Month, and now is a great time to talk about site security and the pitfalls that can often lead to hacking.
 WordPress is unquestionably one of biggest names amongst website builders, powering an astonishing 32 percent of websites on the net.
 However, having over 400 million people viewing more than 20 billion pages each month means WordPress is a massive target for hackers.
 With all[…]